-Post Rock Answers By Cassie Thiessen May 5th, 2023 Post Rock Extension District Horticulture Agent
+Post Rock Answers By Cassie Thiessen May 15th, 2025 Post Rock Extension District Horticulture Agent

 If you live in Kansas and have evergreen trees, you have probably dealt with bagworms.
-Most of us are familiar with their brown bags made of leaf matter that hang off trees like Christmas ornaments and the devastating defoliation these pests can do.
+Most of us are familiar with their brown bags made of leaf matter that hang off trees like Christmas ornaments, and the devastating defoliation these pests can cause.
 By the time you see these brown bags and start to notice you have a problem, it's too late.
 Let's get a jump start on them this year!

 Bagworms overwinter as eggs protected in the females' bags.
 The larvae hatch and emerge from the old bag from mid-May through the end of June.
 It is a continual hatch during that time period.
 The larvae immediately construct their own bag and begin feeding.
-These new bags are covered with bits of foliage.
+These new bags are covered with bits of foliage, but are very small, initially only 1/25th of an inch long.